zhesun-0209/AI-For-Productivity-Paper-List/README.md

 ---

 ## 📢 News
-- [2026/04] Survey paper completed and paper list released.
+- [2026/04/] 📃 We created this repo to share updates and related literature!
-- [2026/04] GitHub Pages deployed for better visualization.
+- [2026/04/] 🎉 Our survey is released!
+See # for the paper!

 ---